 Project 2001-2 Grand Valley Catholic Outreach Transitional Housing services. \$10,000.
 This project will serve 15 individuals and 2 families who are homeless for a period of 12 to 24 months and provide a link to all resources in the community to aid them in making a successful transition to permanent housing.
-Catholic Outreach is waiting for additional funding sources before this project can be accomplished.
+Catholic Outreach has recently received additional funding from other funding sources and will begin this project sometime in late 2003.